NathanBunge/connect-4/README.md

-"# connect-4"
+# Welcome to connect-4

 ## Team Members
-Nathan Bunge: Lab 3
+- Nathan Bunge: Lab 3
-Tom Arad: Lab 7
+- Tom Arad: Lab 7
-Jared Hardwig: Lab 3
+- Jared Hardwig: Lab 3
-Jake Bortles: Lab 3
+- Jake Bortles: Lab 3

 ## Setting up the game:
 To get 2 games running on one computer, you must find the connect4.exe file in the debug folder and open this twice.